Yefei100/ReadingNotes/DesigningDistributedSystems/ServingPatterns/ServingPatterns.md

 A secure socket layer (SSL) connection uses a certificate for authentication before sending encrypted data from a client computer to the web server.
 SSL termination, a form of SSL offloading, shifts some of this responsibility from the web server to a different machine.

+## Sharded Services

+In contrast to replicated services, with sharded services, each replica, or shard, is only capable of serving a subset of all requests.
+A load-balancing node, or root, is responsible for examining each request and distributing each request to the appropriate shard or shards for processing.

+Sharded services are generally used for building ***stateful*** services.
+The primary reason for sharding the data is because the size of the state is too large to be served by a single machine.
+Sharding enables you to scale a service in response to the size of the state that needs to be served.

+### Sharded Caching

+A sharded cache is a cache that sits b/w the user requests and the actual front end implementation.

+#### The Role of the Cache in System Performance
+The end user performance is determined by number of requests it can process, as well as the latency.

+It's always recommended that you load test your system both with and without caches to understand the impact of the cache on the overall performance of your system.

+#### Replicated, Sharded Caches

+Rather than having a single server implement each shard in the cache, a replicated service is used to implement each cache shard.

+### Sharding Function

+How do you determine which shard in the range should be used for the request?

+Sharding function is very similar to a hashing function, with the characteristics of:

+* Determinism
+* Uniformity: The distribution of outputs across the output space should be equal

+#### Selecting a key

+Determining the appropriate key for your sharding function is vital to designing your sharded system well.
+Determining the correct shard key requires an understanding of the requests that your expect to see.

+### Sharded, Replicated Serving

+Sharding is useful when considering any sort of service where there is more data than can fit on a single machine.

+### Hot Sharding Systems

+Ideally the load on a sharded cache will be perfectly even, but in many cases this is not true and "hot shards" appear because organic load patterns drive more traffic to one particular shard.

+When this happens, with a replicated sharded cache, you can scale the cache shard to respond to the increased load.
+If you set up autoscaling for each cache shard, you can grow and shrink each replicated shard as the organic traffic to your service shifts around.